aholstenson/miio/docs/management.md

 idea to sync the tokens to the local token storage.
 Use the flag `--sync` to enable this:

-`miio --discover --sync`
+`miio discover --sync`

 ## Changing the WiFi settings of a device

-`miio --configure id-or-address --ssid network-ssid --passwd network-password`
+`miio configure id-or-address --ssid network-ssid --passwd network-password`

 Options:

 * `--ssid` - the required SSID of the 2.4 GHz WiFi network that the device should connect to
 * `--passwd` - the password of the WiFi network
-* `--token` - optional token of the device, if the token can not be automatically determined

 _Warning:_ This command does not verify that the device can actually connect to the network.
 If it can not it will be stuck and will need to be reset.